Abnaxos/meldioc/docs/building-blocks.md

 used by setup methods and that they're automatically passed as parameters to the setup methods.

+**Extension acceptors must not be modified outside the setup methods.**

 A good example for extension points could be a credit card handler:

 ```java